 The Boston University Department of Urology seeks to encourage residency applications from all qualified individuals as per the stipulations above.
 There is specifically no discrimination on the basis of age, sex, ethnic background, religious beliefs, or sexual orientation.
 We are particularly interested in those with a track record of excellence in scholarly pursuits and academic endeavors.
 The Boston University Urology Residency Program participates in the Program administered through the American Association of Medical Colleges Centralized Electronic Residency Application Service (ERAS) Matching System.
 This matching system is available at http://www.aamc.org/audienceeras.htm.

 The sponsoring institution is Boston Medical Center.
 This includes both the East Newton and Harrison Avenue Campuses.
 Participating institutions include the Boston VA Healthcare System at both the Jamaica Plain and West Roxbury campuses.
-In addition, Children’s Hospital Medical Center provides pediatric urologic education.
+In addition, Boston Children’s Hospital provides pediatric urologic education.
+In July, 2010 we received approval to add a six month rotation at the St. Elizabeth’s Medical Center.
 The assignments at the participating institutions are of sufficient length to insure a quality educational experience.
-Residents rotate at Children’s Hospital Medical Center for six months.
+Residents rotate at Boston Children’s Hospital for six months.
 Residents rotate at the VA Medical Center for a total of twelve months.
-St. Elizabeth’s Medical Center serves as a rotation site for PGY4 residents for six months.
 There are no routine assignments to institutions distant from our sponsoring or participating institutions.
 Such affiliations, if ever required or beneficial to a particular resident, would be justified and a rationale provided in terms of the educational experience otherwise not available in our program.
-No single resident is assigned to a participating institution.

-All of the attending staff at Boston Medical Center, the Veterans Administration Medical Center and St. Elizabeth’s Medical Center, feel quite strongly about teaching residents the medical and surgical aspects of Urology.
+All of the attending staff at Boston Medical Center, the Veterans Administration Medical Center and Boston Children’s Hospital feel quite strongly about teaching residents the medical and surgical aspects of Urology.
 They also believe in continued education for themselves, and constant improvement of their knowledge and operative skills.
 It has been the philosophy of the department to have fellowship trained experts to cover a wide range of urologic subdisciplines.
-In that regard, some of the faculty and their particular areas of expertise are listed below:
+In that regard, some of the faculty at Boston Medical Center and their particular areas of expertise are listed below:

 PGY 2 residents learn basic management skills of the urologic patient, master basic technical skills, e.g. cystoscopy, diagnostics, etc., and acquire fundamental urologic knowledge and understanding of the urologic literature.

-PGY 4 residents gain the initial responsibility of a Chief Resident with advanced surgical techniques and preparation of case presentations and conferences at both Boston Medical Center and St. Elizabeth’s Medical Center (six months each rotation).
+PGY 4 residents gain the initial responsibility of a Chief Resident with advanced surgical techniques and preparation of case presentations and conferences at the main campus and St Elizabeth’s Medical Center.

 PGY 5 residents serve as “Chiefs” while honing advanced surgical skills and decision making.
 Chief residents supervise and instruct junior residents and medical students with greater autonomy and responsibility for patient management decisions.

 The research facility located at the Boston V.A.
-Hospital is under the directorship of Dr. Kazem Azadzoi and Dr. Mike Siroky.
+Hospital is under the directorship of Dr. Kazem Azadzoi.
 Twelve hundred square feet of research space is assigned to Urology.
 In addition, a 1600 SF animal surgical suite is available with modern physiologic recording equipment.
 There are two full-time laboratory technicians.
 The focus of the laboratory is smooth muscle physiology and pharmacology as it relates to bladder and prostate function as well as corporal smooth muscle function.
 Dr. Azadzoi is responsible for instructing residents and fellows in research techniques and methods.